 There are two keys to success here:

-- Understand the life cycle of technology security, and document the roles and responsibilities for manufacturers, resellers, integrators, and administrators – likely with a decreasing focus on the latter.
+Understand the life cycle of technology security, and document the roles and responsibilities of manufacturers, resellers, integrators, and administrators – likely with a decreasing focus on the latter.